kins-dev/rpgmaker-mv-pixi5/README.md

 - Submit issue against Pixi-Tilemap for the rendering issue
 - Submit issue against NW.js for performance issues starting with v0.46
 - Bring in proper filter fix for Pixi-Picture when it is released

+## License

+- PixiJS is covered by the [MIT License](https://github.com/pixijs/pixi.js/blob/dev/LICENSE)
+- Typescript and other libraries, see the file headers
+- My Modifications: MIT License